danielholmes/coc-base-analyser/README.md

 ## General TODO
+ - analysis performance, currently too slow
+   - MapCoordinate trait with underlying FloatMapCoordinate, TileCoordinate, Tile
+   - Views of tile sets (e.g. TileBlock returned from matrix
+   - Redo ranges - should include underlying cached set of tiles + tilecoordinates contained

  - gzip css, etc

- - double check sweeper angles being rendered as in game once clan seeker up
+ - double check sweeper angles being rendered same as in game once clan seeker up

- - TH10s without infernos should go under TH 9.5 rules?
  - Some TH9 rules
   - Queen Charge into wall breakable compartment shouldnt get to 2 air defs
   - It should require either a jump spell or 2 wall breaker groups in order to access the queen.

  - on equidistant hog lure, mark it as such or ignore it all together (maybe a pink line showing equidistant, non luring alternative path

+ - TH10s without infernos should go under TH 9.5 rules?

  - separate hole in the base rule - just to highlight really bad issues (due to ignoring some others)